wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/02-Advanced-Hooks/02-removing-hooks.md

 It is also possible to remove all callbacks for a specific hook.

-Doing this is not generally recommended as it can remove important hooks for certain plugins or themes, and it is better to remove only specific hook callbacks which create incompatibilities.
+Doing this is not generally recommended as it can remove important hooks for certain plugins or themes, and it is better to remove only specific hook callbacks which create conflicts.

 If you do want to remove all callbacks from an action, you can use the `remove_all_actions()` [function](https://developer.wordpress.org/reference/functions/remove_all_actions/).